<< Click to Display Table of Contents >>

 •Locked is the locked status of the callout annotation.
 If this property is enabled then the comment cannot be deleted and its properties (including its position and size) cannot be modified by users.

-•Layer is the optional content layer to which the callout annotation belongs.
+•Layer determines the optional content layer to which the callout annotation belongs.
 Further information about layers is available here.

 •Fill Color determines the color of the callout annotation.